sftcd/happykey/README.md

 ## Recent Changes

+- 20211012: fixed doube-free if bad value fed to NIST decoding of public key buffer

 - 20210903: doing interop testing with boringssl, TLS HRR handing requires use of the same HPKE context twice, which in turn implies incrementing the nonce, so we added a sequence input